Origin

 The Cross-Domain Homology

-Six domains, six kernels, same five-territory topology in each (with two candidate domains — painting and generative AI — currently proposed and under investigation for the same pattern).
+Six domains, six kernels, same four-cell topology in each (with two candidate domains — painting and generative AI — currently proposed and under investigation for the same pattern).
 The convergence is interpreted as structural rather than purely analogical — all six established domains have kernels, and the derivation applies wherever a kernel exists.
 Two works at identical coordinates in the engagement matrix are interpreted as making analogous structural moves within their respective domains.
 The cross-domain comparison is meaningful rather than metaphorical because it is grounded in proposed structural correspondence, not surface resemblance.

 Systems Theory Parallels